 - Only the ‘year’ matters for this field; tax values are applied for the entire year.

-- Defaults are based on the estimated federal dividend tax of a United States dwelling median earner using tables from the Tax Foundation (thank you!) crossed with changes in dividend tax laws as explained to me by Wikipedia in February 2015.
+- Defaults are based on the estimated federal dividend tax of a United States dwelling median earner using tables from the Tax Foundation (thank you!) crossed with changes in dividend tax laws as explained to me by Wikipedia.